Matthew 26: Verse 2

 Johann Bengel argues for translating the παραδιδοται, paradidotai, in the present tense, "is delivered": at this time, while Jesus "was preparing Himself entirely for suffering... [his] enemies were labouring to effect the same object".

 Verse 3

 Then the chief priests and the elders of the people assembled in the palace of the high priest, whose name was Caiaphas.

 The anointing at Bethany (verses 6–13)

-In the home of Simon the Leper, 'another befriended outcast', a woman performed an 'extravagant act' which clearly points to Jesus' messianic status as 'the anointed one', a "small gesture" which must nevertheless have brought him some comfort.
+In the home of Simon the Leper, "another befriended outcast", a woman performed an 'extravagant act' which clearly points to Jesus' messianic status as 'the anointed one', a "small gesture" which must nevertheless have brought him some comfort.
 In verse 8, the disciples, collectively, raise concerns about the extravagance shown, whereas in this concern is only expressed by Judas Iscariot.
 Meyer argues that Matthew's account is "certainly not contradictory [to] that of John, but only less precise".
+This pericope closes with Jesus' pronouncement that "what she has done" will be recalled "wherever [the] gospel is proclaimed in the whole world".